BS in Economics

 Economics Electives

-Students must complete at least three Economics electives, with at least two courses (6 hours) at the 4000- level.
+Students must complete at least three (9 hours) Economics electives at the 3000- or 4000- level, with at least two courses (6 hours) at the 4000- level.
 Students who double or dual major will be eligible to waive one 3000- level Economics Elective course.

 One 3000+ level Economics course (3 hours) must be Writing Intensive.
 If a student is a double or dual major, we will allow a Writing Intensive taken in the other major to fulfill the Economics major Writing Intensive requirement.
 The student must still complete the minimum number of Economics electives.